-- the transport of the person concerned without delay from Switzerland to their country of origin, to the state issuing the travel documents or to another state where their admission is guaranteed; - b. the uncovered costs of the required attendance as well as the customary subsistence and care costs until departure from or entry into Switzerland.
+- a. the immediate transport of the person concerned from Switzerland to their country of origin, to the state issuing the travel documents or to another state where their admission is guaranteed; - b. the uncovered costs of the required attendance as well as the customary subsistence and care costs until departure from or entry into Switzerland.

-3 If the air, road, shipping or rail carrier cannot provide evidence that it has fulfilled its duty of care, it must additionally bear:
+3 If the air carrier is unable to provide evidence that it has fulfilled its duty of care, it must additionally bear: 173